 Anyway if you haven’t read of this story I offer it to you for your enjoyment – and Web posterity.

 As a former SR-71 pilot, and a professional keynote speaker, the question I’m most often asked is “How fast would that SR-71 fly?”
 I can be assured of hearing that question several times at any event I attend.
-It’s an interesting question, given the aircraft’s proclivity for speed, but the really isn’t one number to give, as the jet would always give you a little more speed if you wanted it too.
+It’s an interesting question, given the aircraft’s proclivity for speed, but there really isn’t one number to give, as the jet would always give you a little more speed if you wanted it too.
 It was common to see 35 miles a minute.

 Because we flew a programmed Mach number on most missions, and never wanted to harm the plane in any way, we never let it run out to any limits of temperature or speed.
 Thus, each SR-71 pilot had his own individual high speed that he saw at some point on some mission.
 I saw mine over Libya when Khadafy fired two missiles my way, and max power was in order.
 Let’s just say that the plane truly loved speed, and effortlessly took us to Mach numbers we hadn’t previously seen.